m-delfino/participant-webapp/README.md

 Replace the connect urls with all the urls which must be allowed in CSP connect-src, including PARTICIPANT-API SERVICE address, separated by spaces.
 The option "unsafe-eval" in script-src, is needed for Vega plot rendering.

+Note: System falls back to 'en' if REACT_APP_DEFAULT_LANGUAGE and REACT_APP_FALLBACK_LANGUAGE is not set.

 2. Install dependencies by running ```yarn install```
 3. Run the web ui by entering ```yarn start```